Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 A trip back to India is always refreshing and rejuvenating – especially if you get to make one without kids ;).

 I was able to make one such trip recently and came back with loads of recipes!
-The first one I posted during my visit was for these amazingly soft Kappa Ruttis which mom shared with me.
-The other dish that I enjoyed having and making the most was for Buttermilk dosa and it comes from one of my favorite aunts!
-Thanks, Prema Aunty for the recipe, for making these soft dosas for me and also, for guiding me through this process and providing feedback till I got it right.
+The first one I posted during my visit was for these amazingly soft Kappa Ruttis, which my mom shared with me.
+The other dish that I enjoyed having and making the most was Buttermilk dosa, and it comes from one of my favorite aunts!
+Thanks, Prema Aunty, for the recipe, for making these soft dosas for me, and also, for guiding me through this process and providing feedback till I got it right.

 - Do not overheat the pan – I have noticed the dosas brown nicely when the heat is set to medium to low heat.
 The key is to cook on low heat.

-- Flipping the dosas – The cue to turning or flipping the dosas on the other side is when the edges start looking dry AND when the bubbles that have formed on the dosa start popping.
+- Flipping the dosas – Turn or flip the dosas on the other side is when the edges start looking dry AND when the bubbles that have formed on the dosa start popping.
 You don’t have to flip them – cooking on one side is fine as well.

 - 1 cup yogurt or curd